stuti-rastogi/software-engineering-room-booking/README.md

 For information about classes and methods, index.html doc file that has been provided.

-The team of this project is as follows:

-1. Stuti Rastogi - Developer
-2. Pallavi Verma - Designer
-3. Amrita Suresh - Tester
-4. Priyanka Mandikal - Requirements manager and project manager

 How to use:

 1. Have a working internet connection